The Oil and Gas Law Review: South Africa

 An expanded role for gas in the energy mix is provided for in the IRP, which envisages the creation of an additional 8,100MW of gas-fired and diesel-fired generation capacity by 2030 to support energy security.
 This capacity is expected to make up the shortfall caused by the delays to the completion of the mega coal-fired power stations Kusile and Medupi, and the future decommissioning of other existing power generation facilities.

 To this end, two ministerial determinations have recently been made for the procurement of new electricity generation capacity.
-The first determination provides for the procurement of 2,000MW of capacity via the Risk Mitigation Power Procurement Programme and the request for proposal was published in August 2020.
+The first determination provided for the procurement of 2,000MW of capacity via the Risk Mitigation Power Procurement Programme.

 The second determination, which is still in draft form, concerns the procurement of 11,813MW of new generation capacity, of which 3,000MW must come from gas-fired and diesel-fired power plants.

 ii Upstream Petroleum Resources Development Bill (UPRDB)

 A major development within the South African oil and gas industry was the introduction of the UPRDB in Parliament.
 The bill aims to fulfil key policy objectives such as equitable access and sustainable development of the nation's petroleum resources while encouraging active state and HDP participation in the development of such resources.
 There are a few noteworthy provisions of the UPRDB that will repeal and replace sections of the MPRDA.

 The UPRDB provides for a petroleum right, which essentially integrates an exploration right and production right into one right.
 In terms of the petroleum right, the duration of the exploration and production phases varies according to whether the right is granted in relation to offshore acreage in shallow and deep waters, respectively.